 MSUM will refund tuition and fees for individually dropped

-courses only if the drop occurs within the first five (5) business days of
+courses only if the drop occurs within the free drop/add period (the first five (5) business days of

 If a student totally withdraws from the